wojwozniak/cvss_converter/src/vectors.md

 - Confidentiality Requirements(CR): H
 - Integrity Requirements(IR): L
 - Availability Requirements(AR): L
-- Modified base metrics:(not defined)
+- Modified base metrics: X (not defined)

 #### Sumpelental Metrics:
 - Safety(S): P; as attacker can gain access to credentials they could also perform remote command execution and do anything having local system privileges on a remote server